-We are the leading wireless transport specialist company in terms of unit shipments and global distribution of our business, providing innovative high capacity wireless connectivity solutions to global markets across various industries, mainly wireless (mobile) networks service providers.
+We are the leading wireless transport specialist company in terms of unit shipments and global distribution of our business, providing innovative high-capacity wireless connectivity solutions to global markets across various industries, mainly wireless (mobile) networks service providers.

 Wireless transport is a means for connecting mobile network sites (e.g. cellular base stations in various architectures) to the rest of the network.
 It carries information to and from the cellular base stations.
-It is used when high-speed wireline connectivity to telecom sites (typically fiber optics) is not available or rapid development is required.
-According to market research, about 45% of global telecom sites are connected to the rest of the network via wireless transport.
+It is used as high-speed connectivity to telecom sites, typically when fiber optics wireline connectivity is not available and for its backup, or where and when rapid deployment is required.
+According to recent market research, about 45% of global telecom sites are connected to the rest of the network via wireless transport.